Difference Between Pension vs Annuity

 - The big advantage of an annuity is that person is the one who opens an annuity.
 In contrast, the pension account is open by an employer and not by an employee or person.

-- In the pension account, less transparency as compared to the annuity scheme because a person does not handle day to day maintenance of pension.
+- In the pension account, less transparency as compared to the annuity scheme because a person does not handle the day-to-day maintenance of pension.

 Pension vs Annuity Comparison Table